- Do doctors die better than other people?

-- The link between statins and melanoma
+- The link between drinking and dementia risk

 - Male neurosurgeons highest ATO earners, GPs in top 50